Can Evidence-Based Teaching Techniques Address the Education Debt that Students of Color Are Owed?

 Being equity-minded in our understanding of EBTs also means that we must acknowledge the social factors that affect a student’s life, experiences, and outcomes.
 For example, providing formative feedback to students is an EBT that involves giving timely and targeted feedback on academic work to ensure that students are able to identify their knowledge and their knowledge gaps.
 Most feedback is summative or evaluative in nature, typically used to show students what they do not know, and then students are expected to fill that gap on their own through tutors or extra studying—placing the burden on the student.

-Applying an equity-lens to feedback to make it formative in nature requires faculty take an “inquiry stance” when assessing students, where they use assessment and feedback as a tool to identify what students do and do not know and then use that information to inform future instruction in alignment with students’ needs and learning.
+Applying an equity-minded lens to feedback to make it formative in nature requires faculty take an “inquiry stance,” where they use assessment and feedback as a tool to identify what students do and do not know and then use that information to inform future instruction in alignment with students’ needs and learning.
 For instance, students may take practice tests after they learn new material, and instead of using the results to show students what additional work they should do, faculty should use that data to determine what material they should spend more time teaching.
 A shift like this would ensure that every student is learning and moving closer to mastering the material.
 Some may argue that spending additional time on material where students are struggling is unnecessary, as there are opportunities for students to pursue extra help if they need it—attending a professor’s office hours, for example.
-However, research has found that racially minoritized students are often uncomfortable reaching out to faculty when they are struggling or unaware that they are able to do so, and so building feedback into the curriculum is a way to ensure that students of color receive the opportunity to develop.
+However, research has found that racially minoritized students are often uncomfortable reaching out to faculty when they are struggling or unaware that they are able to do so, and so building feedback into the curriculum lifts a burden from students of color and ensures that they receive curricular support.

 Students come from diverse contexts and backgrounds, and their histories will impact their experiences in the classroom in myriad ways.
 As such, faculty members must be adaptive and responsive to their specific student’s needs, while also being informed by empirical evidence of what the “best-practices” are, which can be complicated.
 One way to begin this process may be to engage in a collaborative effort between researchers and instructors, supported by the institution itself.
 For example, institutions can and should train instructors not only to use EBTs properly, but also to recognize when the individualized needs of their students may call for deviations or adaptations.
-Using an equity-lens does not have to be difficult, and most faculty are already committed to creating equitable classrooms.
-A first step faculty can take towards being equity-minded is to account for their student’s background and diverse experiences and express a willingness to respond to those differences.
+Using an equity-minded lens does not have to be difficult, and most faculty are already committed to creating equitable classrooms.
+A first step faculty can take towards being equity-minded is to honor their students’ background and diverse experiences as educational resources and express a willingness to respond to those differences in their pedagogy.

 Overall, evidence-based practices offer a valuable way to help students learn.
 However, there is still work that must be done around EBTs to ensure that they are beneficial for all students, and not just some.
 As universities become more diverse, addressing the education debt owed to Black, Latinx, and Indigenous students is essential, and if we do not approach every aspect of teaching and learning with an equity lens, we risk increasing that debt rather than beginning to pay it back.
 There is much work to be done, but equity is always worth the work, and we are up to the challenge.